google/flax/docs/advanced_topics/module_lifecycle.rst

         return nn.Dense(features=4)(x)

 The above Module will break because either the encoder or decoder path will construct a Module named "Dense_0".
-This means the two Modules will share parameters which is not intented here.
+This means the two Modules will share parameters which is not intended here.
 Actually, the two Modules cannot share parameters because they each have a different number of features.

 This problem can be solved in various ways:
  - Provide explicit names